ZosoV/paper_reviews/README.md

-# Reading Group: Paper Review
+# Deep Learning Reading Group

+Tired of not knowing what to do for your final project, join the group to be even more uncertain about your thesis topic.

+We intend to read at least three papers per month, and hopefully, we will figure out our master projects.

 **GOAL:** Three papers per month

-Next Meeting: Friday January 26th, 2024 at 11h00
+Next Meeting: Friday, January 26th, 2024 at 11h00
+Place: Computer Science Building, Room 222

 ## Meeting